Rush Limbo wrapping up another week of broadcast excellence.

 It's a way of getting oil previously unobtainable.

-The oil has always been there, but where it was no cost-efficient way to get it.
+The oil has always been there, but there was no cost-efficient way to get it.

-But fracking is a new way of going in at an angle and finding reserves of oil in shale in any number of other places where heretofore it's been impossible to get.
+But fracking is a new way of going in at an angle and finding reserves of oil in shale and any number of other places where heretofore it's been impossible to get.

 And where fracking is occurring, economic booms are taking place, such as in North Dakota.